Lakeville road rage attack leaves man with 'significant injuries'; suspect has so far eluded capture

 The police detective on the case, Scott Frame, declined Wednesday to provide any specifics about the encounter, other than calling the attack a "road rage assault" and saying "it does concern us that the injuries were that severe."

-Frame did say he was relieved there was no indication that either man had a weapon.
+Frame said he was relieved there was no indication that either man had a weapon.
 "Bringing in weapons, it doesn't improve things," he said.

 Mark Henderson, his mother-in-law and the other driver were outside the store's entrance, where the suspect "was cussing and saying things.
-My husband was trying to calm the situation explaining, 'Hey, I was using my blinker,' " she quoted Mark Henderson as saying.
-"He doesn't believe he did anything wrong on the freeway.
+My husband was trying to calm the situation explaining, 'Hey, I was using my blinker,' " she said.
+"He doesn't believe he did anything wrong on the freeway."

 Mark Henderson sent his mother-in-law inside to find help from store personnel while he dealt with the driver, who soon started walking around to the back of the store as their verbal back-and-forth continued.

-Doctors have put a rod in the leg, and "he is not doing well as far as pain management," his wife said.
+Doctors put a rod in the leg, and "he's not doing well as far as pain management," his wife said.

-Sharon Henderson said her husband is retired from the Air Force and has worked as a sheriff's deputy in north-central North Dakota, and with the U.S. Department of Homeland Security at the Minneapolis-St. Paul International Airport and on the nation's southern and northern borders.
+Sharon Henderson said her husband is retired from the Air Force and has worked as a sheriff's deputy in north-central North Dakota and with the U.S. Department of Homeland Security at the Minneapolis-St. Paul International Airport and on the southern and northern U.S. borders.

 "He's dealt with a lot of different things over the years," she said.
 "My husband is very traumatized by this."

-Detective Frame said that "we have not at this point" received any possible leads toward finding the suspect, whom they describe as being white, in his late 40s to 50s in age, 6 feet 1 to 6 feet 3 inches tall, with short sandy-colored hair peppered with gray.
-He was wearing a green jacket with writing on the left chest at the time of the incident.
+Frame said that "we have not at this point" received any possible leads toward finding the suspect, whom they describe as being white, in his late 40s to 50s, 6 feet 1 to 6 feet 3 inches tall, with short, sandy-colored hair peppered with gray.
+He was wearing a green jacket with writing on the left chest at the time.